Ahmad bin Abdullah Al Mualla: Breach of maritime truce

 Ahmad bin Abdullah conducted two dynastic marriages, the first to the daughter of the Ruler of Ajman, Sheikh Abdulaziz (to whom was born a son in 1876) and the second to the sister of the Ruler of Ras Al Khaimah, Sheikh Humaid bin Abdulla Al Qasimi.
 However, they divorced in 1882.
-In 1879, Ahmad bin Abdullah allied himself to Ajman and Ras Al Khaimah against Abu Dhabi and Sharjah, and open conflict was avoided, but his divorce from the sister of Humaid bin Abdullah was acrimonious and resulted in disputes over property, which led Ahmad bin Abdullah to send seven boats to attack the Ras Al Khaimah dependency of Rams, which they did.
+In 1879, Ahmad bin Abdullah allied himself to Ajman and Ras Al Khaimah against Abu Dhabi and Sharjah.
+Open conflict was avoided, but Ahmad's divorce from the sister of Humaid bin Abdullah Al Qasimi of Ras Al Khaimah was acrimonious and resulted in disputes over property, which led Ahmad bin Abdullah to send seven boats to attack the Ras Al Khaimah dependency of Rams, which they did.
 This action constituted a breach of the Perpetual Maritime Truce of 1853 and Ahmad was consequently reprimanded by the British Resident Agent and compelled to pay a fine.
 However, the conflict continued to rage on land with Umm Al Quwain and Ajman pitted against Ras Al Khaimah and Sharjah.
-In January 1883 a peace was brokered by Abu Dhabi.
+In January 1883 peace was brokered by Sheikh Zayed bin Khalifa of Abu Dhabi.

 In May 1885, Ahmad bin Abdullah had a disagreement with his son, leading to the young man taking refuge in Ajman.
 When the Ruler of Ajman, Sheikh Rashid bin Humaid Al Nuaimi, refused to give the boy up, Ahmad bin Abdullah, supported by Sharjah, sent a force against Ajman, which landed at Al Heera.
 Once again found to be in breach of the 1853 Treaty, Ahmad bin Abdullah was visited by a representative of the Resident Agent aboard HMS Reindeer.

 Raiding continued between the towns of the coast, however, and Hamriyah attacked Umm Al Quwain, only to have Ahmad bin Abdulla retaliate and sack Hamriyah, whose headman was only spared after he barricaded himself in his fort.
 In the following conflicts, a northern alliance was founded, with Sharjah, Ajman, Umm Al Quwain and Ras Al Khaimah generally pitted against their southern neighbours, Dubai and Abu Dhabi.